hoylen/ssh_key/README.md

 ### Formats

-These public key formats are supported:
+These **public key** formats are supported:

 - OpenSSH Public Key (single-line format)

 - SSH Public Key (defined by RFC 4716, sometimes called "SSH2")

-- Textual encoding of PKCS #1 (OpenSSH calls this "PEM")
+- Textual encoding of PKCS #1 (OpenSSH calls this "PEM", which is an ambiguous term)

 - Textual encoding of subjectPublicKeyInfo from X.509 (OpenSSH incorrectly calls this "PKCS #8")

+These **private key** formats are supported:

+- OpenSSH Private Key (used by newer versions of OpenSSH)

+- Putty Private Key (PPK)

+- Textual encoding of PKCS #1 (used by older versions of OpenSSH)

+Note: private key support is experimental and only supports private keys that have **not** been protected by a passphrase.

 ### Public-key algorithms